baltimoreheritage/civil-rights-heritage/equal-employment.md

 In 1906, “THEIR HOPE IS IN WORK”

 > Harry S. Cummlngs, the colored lawyer, delivered -an address Tuesday night tho Allen Literary and Christian League in Allen African Methodist pal Church, Lexington and Carlton streets.
-He said,* in part:' "I am deeply concerned,' as this subject of work affects -the people of…[^2]
+He said,\* in part:' "I am deeply concerned,' as this subject of work affects -the people of…[^2]

-# 1929-1954
+# 1929 – 1954

 By 1930, only 1.7% of municipal workers were black, only 1,350 black people employed by city, state or federal government in Baltimore